 62 Granite Springs Rd, Granite Springs

-Stuart’s Farm in Granite Springs, New York is open for the apple picking season, starting on September 5th.
-Amenities include a bakery, which is open, where donuts, pies and other treats can be purchased, as well as a farm stand that is open for fresh produce.
-Hayrides and corn mazes will not be available this season.
-Masks are required at all times, indoor and outdoor, as social distancing guidelines are enforced as well.
+Stuart’s Farm in Granite Springs opens for the apple picking season, starting on September 6 this year.
+Amenities include a bakery where donuts, pies, and other treats can be purchased, as well as a farm stand that is open for fresh produce.
+Hayrides and corn mazes are also available again this season.
+Be sure to come back closer to the holidays to pick out your very own Christmas tree.

 335 Blinn Rd, Croton-On-Hudson